Scott-J-Clarke/scott-portfolio/README.md

 ## Description

-This is my personal portfolio to display coding projects.
-It was built with HTML and CSS.
+The main purpose of this portfolio is to display my coding projects.

+It was built with HTML, Bulma, and some custom CSS.
-Since I currently have no programming work to display, I put in links to other online work I've done in the past year.

-The links are to my:

-- Teachers Pay Teachers Store
-- fantasy basketball podcast
-- Substack
-- Movember page

-I will replace these links with actual coding projects when I have projects to share.
+I have linked five projects:

+- "Daily Dose of Tech" is a blog-style, full stack web application, using the MVC framework
+- "Note Taker" is meant for a user to write, save, and review notes
+- "Logo Generator" lets a user make a customized logo
+- "What's the Weather?" informs users about weather conditions around the world
+- "Working Day Calendar" allows a user to track and tackle their daily to-do list

-Through making this webpage I:
+Through building this portfolio, I:

-- used CSS variables
-- gained more experience with flexbox
+- gained experience using Bulma
-- learned how to insert my own images
-- got to insert some fun CSS "ease-in" effects
+- better understand how to add-in custom CSS

-This project was written over a few days with the help of several classmates.

-Finally, this project is incomplete.
-As I gain more coding experience, I plan on improving this webpage by:

-- having the "work" images better fit within their purple box
-- fixing the media queries so that "work" images actually get smaller
-- add a hovering "tooltip" description for each of the four "work" images
-- tighten up the margins and padding between the purple boxes so the webpage looks better overall
+- received some helpful design and layout advice from a TA

 ---

 ## Installation

-This personal portfolio page can be viewed online at:
+This portfolio can be viewed online at:

 [scott-portfolio](https://scott-j-clarke.github.io/scott-portfolio/)